 I am no scholar of the Septuagint but many websites and books have produced charts of the NT quotes of the OT and indicated where they agree with either the Greek or the Hebrew.
 For a brief introduction to the matter I suggest merely reading the many cross-references where the MT and the LXX have been compared to their NT quotations.
 One such chart, by Joel Kalvesmaki, can be found online at his website –> here <–.

 The point I am trying to make here is that the NT authors relied heavily on the Septuagint and this Septuagint almost invariably contained the apocryphal books.
+The earliest Jewish Christians and many second-temple Jews viewed the Apocryphal books as canonical.

 On the issue of canonicity, I believe that David deSilva (in the comments) raised some very serious and accurate points.
 Overall I actually agree with his points but I think I further discussion is needed.
 For the sake of orderliness, I will comment on a few points that were raised.